mattraffel/IndyDotNet/README.md

 [TESTING.md](TESTING.md) - how to setup environment for running the tests
 [TODOS.md](TODOS.md) - important engineering topics to be completed

+## Acknowledgements
+Thank you to the indy-sdk-dotnet wrapper project members for assistance, even if indirectly helping us.
+It would have been much more time consuming if we only had the IndySDK rust libraries to rely on for information.

 # See Also
 https://github.com/hyperledger/indy-sdk